tomasmark79/MarkWareVCMake/README.md

 Currently, only Linux is supported.
 As soon as I get to Windows or Mac, or someone contributes, we will create extensions for these OS as well.

-### Implemented Features ✅Project renamer
+### Implemented Features ✅
+- project renamer

-- CMake modules
+- cmake modules
 - Native code debug 🐞
 - Native compilation
-- Cross compilation
+- cross compilation
-- Configuration
+- configuration
-- Build
+- build
-- Clean
+- clean
-- Install
+- install
-- Test
+- test
-- C/C++ Lint
+- C/C++ lint
 - C/C++ format (clang)
-- CMake format
+- cmake format

 ### ToDo
 - Tests